 Disposable diapers are filled with chemicals from the factories they were made in.
-They are also super absorbent and rarely leak when used correctly.
-Besides the benefits’ listed before, cloth diapers also don’t have to be boring – now they even have fun and colorful patterns.
+But, the way they are designed means they are also super absorbent and rarely leak when used correctly.

 Cloth diapers can also lead to less diaper rash for your newborn from the soft natural fiber material.
 Cloth diapers can come pre-folded, making it easy for new moms.
 The elastic on them is restricted enough to stop any leakage better than the competitors’ disposable diapers.